aronsonben/synthesia/NOTES.md

 - [ x ] Home page is ~~immediately synthesia~~ a welcome page to synthesia
 - [ x ] All songs are added to be listened to
 - [ x ] Palettes are saved to a single database
+- [ - ] Remove dev buttons on palettes page
+- [ - ] Improved navigation

+#### v0.0.3
+*Begin moving tracking to Notion*
+- [ ] Move tracklist to a simple list on side instead of pagination
 - [ ] Remove dev buttons on palettes page
 - [ ] Improved navigation

-#### v0.0.3
-- [ ] Move tracklist to a simple list on side instead of pagination

 ### Future
 [ ] Test that this works online